-The rebuilt Acequia Madre terminates in a round pool in Tiguex Park.
+The rebuilt Acequia Madre terminates in a round reflecting pool in Tiguex Park.
 Water from the ditch cascades into the pool from one edge.
 The only feature in the pool is water bubbling up to the surface from the pool's depth.
 (No spray jets).
 The pond is edged with polished native stone on which is inscribed: "Acequia Madre - Water is Life"; "Founding of New Mexico: Confluence of Hispanic, Native-American, Jewish, Arab, and African-American Cultures."
-Tiguex Park is the historic location of a Native American pueblo.
-Water from the pond can be returned to the acequia system or injected into the aquifer (pending the development of State standards).
+Water from the pond can be returned to the acequia system, injected into the aquifer (pending the development of State standards), or drained into a City hydrology line.